-This is a fee in an HECM reverse mortgage to guarantee a non-recourse loan.
-The MIP is a fee paid by a borrower to the FHA.
-The insurance covers any losses incurred on the loan.
-This protects the lender and the borrower if the balance of the loan exceeds the value of the home when the loan matures.
-Borrowers must pay an initial premium of 2% of the property’s value or max claim (whichever is less).
+In an HECM reverse mortgage, this fee guarantees a non-recourse loan.
+The MIP is a fee that borrowers pay to the FHA.
+The insurance covers any losses arising from the loan.
+This protects both the lender and the borrower if the balance of the loan exceeds the value of the home at maturity.
+Initial premiums are 2% of the property value or maximum claim (whichever is less).
 The current max claim is $822,375.
 There is an annual renewal on 0.5% of the outstanding balance of the loan.

 - Origination Fee

 Origination fees are charged upfront by your lender to cover loan origination and processing costs.
 Costs are typically based on the value of the home.
 Your lender may charge 2% of the first $200,000 of your home’s value plus 1% on value above that.
 If your house is worth $200,000, it can cost you as much as $4,000!

 A servicing fee is a monthly expense charged by your lender to service and administer the loan.
 It’s usually 0.25% to 0.5% of the mortgage balance.

 - Interest Rates